What You Need to Know About Camping and Shelters on the Appalachian Trail

 Hikers can expect to do several hours of work to earn their stay, whether it be sweeping, washing dishes, scraping ice out of freezers, or any other chore the crew deems necessary.
 In the end your hard work is rewarded with whatever delicious food the paying guests did not eat and a warm spot on the hut floor for the night.

 Snagging a spot in a hut is one part planning and one part luck.
-Most huts will not start accepting work-for-stay hikers until close to 4 p.m., so you don’t want to end your day at a hut too early or the hut crew may turn you away.
-However, you also don’t want to arrive too late or other hikers may have taken all of the available spaces.
-So if your plan is to end your night at an AMC hut be sure to strategically plan your arrival.
+Most huts will not start accepting work-for-stay hikers until close to 4 p.m., so you don’t want to end your day at a hut too early, or else the hut crew may turn you away.
+However, you also don’t want to arrive too late, or other hikers may have taken all of the available spaces.
+So if your plan is to end your night at an AMC hut, be sure to strategically plan your arrival.

 Because there is no guarantee at a spot in an AMC hut, hikers should ensure they have a backup plan in case they miss the window to snag a work-for-stay.
 It is a realistic scenario for hikers to have to continue on to the next hut, shelter, or campsite down the trail.